microsoft/msagljs/README.md

 To run examples locally, execute in the terminal command "npm run start" in the directory "examples/svg-renderer" or "examples/webgl-renderer".
 You will see a printout in a form "Local: http://127.0.0.1:8000/".
-Clicking on it, or just typing it as the address in an Interned browser, should pop up a tab in your default Internet browser with the example running.
+Clicking on it, or just typing it as the address in an Internet browser, should pop up a tab in your default Internet browser with the example running.

 ## Build and test